 Lower Interest Rates

 Another contributing factor to the prevalent now constant bidding wars is the decline in interest rates, effectively putting more money into people’s pockets, and enabling them to finance larger property purchases.

-Jake says, “One year ago, in February 2020, interest rates were approximately 2.49% for a 5-year fixed-rate mortgage.
+Jake said, “One year ago, in February 2020, interest rates were approximately 2.49% for a 5-year fixed-rate mortgage.
 At the time, a $100,000 mortgage would cost $447 per month and over the course of 5 years, 57% of your payment would go towards the principal.
 Today, an average 5-year fixed-rate mortgage is approximately 1.69%.
 The monthly payment is now $408 per $100,000, and, even more important, 68% of that is apportioned to the principal.”

 “This means the previous $447/per month one would pay a year ago now covers an additional 9k in debt.
-This, to me, is definitely a large part of the reason we are seeing a huge surge in our real estate market, even though a 2.49% rate in 2020 was already an incredibly low number,” he explains.
+This, to me, is definitely a large part of the reason we are seeing a huge surge in our real estate market, even though a 2.49% rate in 2020 was already an incredibly low number,” he explained.

-He continues, “I do not expect these rates to last throughout the year.
-I do think that by summer or later, we'll start seeing an uptick and get back to high 1%s or low 2% levels.
+He continued, “I do not expect these rates to last throughout the year.
+I do think that by summer or later, we’ll start seeing an uptick and get back to high 1%s or low 2% levels.
 Keep in mind these are fixed rates, not variable rates.
-I don't expect variable rates to go up anytime soon; not until approximately 2022 end of or 2023.”
+I don’t expect variable rates to go up anytime soon; not until approximately 2022 end of or 2023.”